-- 4. The Planning and Budget Committee is a College-wide committee.
-In addition to faculty members selected by the Faculty Council, members include the Vice Presidents, President of the Faculty Council, students, and representatives from the staff and administration.
-The President of the College appoints the Chair of the committee.
-The Planning and Budget committee coordinates efforts to implement the College's Strategic Plan and makes recommendations to the President regarding the annual budget of the College. - 5.
-No member of Advisory Council shall serve on other committees except in extraordinary circumstances. - 6.
-All committee chairs, except the Advisory Council and the Planning and Budget Committees, present written reports to the faculty at the end of the academic year.
-These reports normally are posted on the Faculty Council website. - 7.
+- 4. No member of Advisory Council shall serve on other committees except in extraordinary circumstances. - 5.
+All committee chairs, except the Advisory Council send written reports to the Faculty Council President at the end of the academic year.
+These reports normally are posted online. - 6.
 Faculty Council, in consultation with the President, also appoints faculty members to serve on Trustee Committees.
-These committees may include: Educational Affairs; Budget and Finance; Buildings and Grounds; Honorary Degrees; Institutional Advancement; and Investment.
+These committees may include: Academic Affairs; Budget and Finance; Buildings and Grounds; Honorary Degrees; Institutional Advancement; Student Affairs; and Investment.
 Faculty will not serve on the Executive, Trustee Affairs, or Audit Committees.